Wondering how to secure and protect your WordPress website from brute force attacks, malware, and hacks?

 - Hide the backend of your WordPress website.

-By default, every WordPress website users wp-admin as its admin slug, change this.
+By default, every WordPress website users wp-admin as its admin slug, change the admin slug.

 While at it changes all the other important file names that hackers will often target.